 The explosive storage will be formed of approved and bunded containers for the various components according to the Norwegian Directorate for Civil Protection [DSB] and complies with Det Norske Veritas' understanding of §7-4 DSB922, including guidance to this instruction and is approved for use in Greenland.
-GAM will also comply with the current rules for the establishment and storage of explosives and flammable materials in the project establishment.
 The explosives storage facility will be fenced and locked up for security.
 The mine will have storage facilities for two months of explosives.